gojek/clickstream-web/README.md

 ### track

 Dispatches a new event.
-Returns a promise, which can be used to get the status of the track call, cab be used for error handling.
+Returns a promise, which can be used to get the status of the track call, can be used for error handling.

 ```
 await clckstrm.track(payload);